Isayso/PlaylistEditor/README.md

 # Playlist Editor (for Kodi video m3u files)
 Editor/Player for Kodi video playlist files .m3u for Windows with send link to Kodi and play with VLC player, download with youtube-dl (with MPEG-DASH).
 Can be used as an offline Youtube link storage for Windows.
 A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV)
-- 1.9.4 [ADD] counter popup for link check, hotkey supports all Kodi video file types

-- Check for valid links button, [ADD] search for Name field with google, [ADD] enter the fps value for download. light orange: Link or video not avaliable, Light grey: file could not be checked.
+- Check for valid links button, search for Name field with google, enter the fps value for download. light orange: Link or video not avaliable, Light grey: file could not be checked.
 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.
-- YouTube links and all other Kodi supported html links from clipboard can be added with a own defined hotkey to playlist.
+- YouTube links and all other Kodi supported html links from clipboard can be added with a own defined hotkey to playlist, or send to your Kodi device without the editor.
 - Search for names and find duplicate links to merge files.
 - Copy/paste links to other editor window.
 - A copy link to clipboard with a delayed loop for JDownloader is integrated.